michael0401/boxspringjs/API.md

 __bulk([doclist])__

-*Create an object for loading and removing lists of documents. `doclist` is a JavaScript array of JSON objects produced by calling the `source()` method of a document object without any arguments.
+*Create an object for loading and removing lists of documents. `doclist` is a JavaScript array of JSON objects produced by calling the `source()` method of a document object without any arguments.*

 See [Bulk methods](###Bulk methods)

-####Example:

   	var mybulk = mydb.bulk([mydoc1.source(), mydoc2.source()])
 		.save(function(err, response) {